-Any division not receiving at least four (4) entries can be canceled, but the entrants shall be given an opportunity to
+Any division not receiving at least four (4) entries can be canceled, but the entrants shall be given an opportunity to pitch in a Class of another Division.

 Section E - Tournament Credit

 1. For singles and doubles events, a contestant must have pitched a minimum of 100 shoes to receive eShoe credit.